 “I know; it looks like it should have a more exciting story.”

 “No, no,” Gareth said, “I’m just surprised that you have bar fights in Alfheim.
-I heard you settle your fights with words and politics.”
+It just doesn’t seem in the spirit of…well, how you settle things there.”

-“There are bar fights in Alfheim,” Leandros said.
-“Occasionally.
-This, though, I got in Troas.
+Leandros snorted.
+“True enough.
+I got this in Troas.
 I’m not really the type to brawl, but the friend I was traveling with at the time caused trouble and I got caught in the middle.”

 Eftychia nodded, cataloguing his answer.